-During that time on September 4, 2014, Epic released its updated and current release i.e. Unreal Engine 4 which is designed for Microsoft Windows, Android etc. Its release was also free for schools and universities which include personal copies for students who are enrolled in accredited video game development, art, and computer science, simulation such as liquid or smoke, architectural and visualization programs.
+- On September 4, 2014, Epic released its updated and current release, i.e. Unreal Engine 4, designed for Microsoft Windows, Android, etc. Its release was also free for schools and universities.
+It included personal copies for students enrolled in accredited video game development, art, and computer science, simulation such as liquid or smoke, and architectural and visualization programs.

-At that time, some of the following rumors from various unknown reports state that in April 2015 it was told that Amazon had bought the license from CryEngine for 50 – 70 million dollars.
-That being said, during that time Amazon started reworking on its own and also extended its version of CryEngine under the name of Amazon Lumberyard in February 2016.
+- Under the name Crytek, many popular third-party games such as Sniper: Ghost Warrior 2 and SNOW have used CryEngine for their development and licensing.
+Various unknown reports circulated rumors in April 2015 stating that Amazon had bought the license for CryEngine from Crytek for 50 – 70 million dollars.
+During that time, Amazon started reworking on its own and extended its version of CryEngine under the name of Amazon Lumberyard in February 2016.

-Head To Head Comparison Between Unreal Engine vs CryEngine (Infographics)
+Head To Head Comparison Between Unreal Engine and CryEngine (Infographics)

 Below are the top 9 differences between Unreal Engine vs CryEngine

-- Unreal Engine 4 abbreviated as (UE4) is a brand new engine which has some unbelievable graphical abilities like advanced dynamic lighting capabilities and a new particle system which can support up to a million particles at one time in a scene.
+- Unreal Engine 4, abbreviated as (UE4), is a brand new engine with some unbelievable graphical abilities like advanced dynamic lighting capabilities and a new particle system that can support up to a million particles simultaneously in a scene.

-- CryEngine being considered an extremely powerful engine that has the graphical capabilities to surpass those of Unity and UDK but is as good as in terms of Unreal Engine 4, the highest level of lighting effects, realistic physic controls, developed animation techniques etc.
+- CryEngine is considered an extremely powerful engine with graphical capabilities surpassing Unity and UDK.
+Still, it is as good as Unreal Engine 4, with the highest lighting effects, realistic physic controls, developed animation techniques, etc.

-- It’s believed that the most valid reason why people chose to use Unreal Engine 4 is that the engine gives its users full access to source code which is licensed to developers for 5% royalty on resulting revenue if it exceeds $3000 per quarter.
+- It’s believed that the most valid reason people choose to use Unreal Engine 4 is that the engine gives its users full access to source code licensed to developers for a 5% royalty on resulting revenue if it exceeds $3000 per quarter.

-- For CryEngine, the best part is its marketplace that’s online and enables its developers to access, operate individual assets from thousands of materials, sounds and 3D objects which is fully owned by the community.
-Crytek’s library assets are available there as well for the users to pick on.
+- For CryEngine, the best part is its online marketplace that enables its developers to access and operate individual assets from thousands of materials, sounds, and 3D objects that the community fully owns.
+Crytek’s library assets are also available for users to pick on.